sweettuse/text_to_image/README.md

 it's kinda hard to take plain text and render it in a font as an image. this helps with that.

-(hat tip to dbader for the hard part - i just added the fun stuff)
+(hat tip to @dbader for the hard part - i just added the fun stuff)

 so, e.g.